tqheel/mousemover/README.md

 - Check if security software is blocking pyautogui
 - Try running with elevated permissions (sudo/Administrator)
 - Ensure no other mouse automation software is running

+**Multi-Monitor Issues**
+- Mouse movements are constrained to the current monitor automatically
+- If monitor detection fails, check that `screeninfo` is properly installed
+- Fallback behavior uses primary monitor or full screen bounds

 ### Windows-Specific